What HIPAA Cybersecurity Requirements Actually Demand

 Contingency Planning (Required)

 §164.308(a)(7) requires data backup plans, disaster recovery plans, emergency mode operation plans, testing and revision procedures, and applications and data criticality analysis.
 Healthcare organizations are frequent ransomware targets, making tested, offline backup systems essential to meeting this requirement.
-For building resilience into your practice network infrastructure, see our guide on ransomware protection strategies.

 How to Implement HIPAA Cybersecurity Requirements

-Conduct a Formal Risk Analysis
+Conduct an Organization-Wide Risk Analysis

-Implement Technical Safeguards
+Deploy Technical Safeguards

-Execute Business Associate Agreements
+Sign Business Associate Agreements

 Technical Safeguards: §164.312

-Technical safeguards are the controls that directly protect ePHI within information systems. §164.312 establishes five standards, each with required and addressable implementation specifications.
+Technical safeguards are the controls that directly protect ePHI within information systems. §164.312 establishes five standards, each with required and addressable specifications.
 These controls are most frequently scrutinized in OCR investigations and represent common gaps across healthcare security programs of all sizes.

 Access Control (§164.312(a)(1))

+The access control standard requires unique user identification (required), emergency access procedures (required), automatic logoff (addressable), and encryption and decryption (addressable).
 Every user accessing ePHI systems must have a unique identifier — shared login credentials are a direct Security Rule violation that OCR investigators identify quickly.
-Emergency access procedures must be documented for scenarios where normal authentication systems are unavailable due to outage or disaster, with clear escalation paths and temporary access controls.
+Emergency access procedures must be documented for scenarios where normal authentication is unavailable due to outage or disaster, with clear escalation paths.
+Automatic logoff is addressable, but in the vast majority of clinical environments, implementing it is the appropriate response.
+Workstations left unlocked in clinical areas are a recurring finding in OCR breach investigations.

 Audit Controls (§164.312(b))

-Logging without regular review satisfies the letter but not the spirit of this requirement — systematic audit log review must be part of your information system activity review process under §164.308(a)(1)(ii)(D).
-Centralized log management using a Security Information and Event Management (SIEM) system is the industry-standard approach.
-Correlating events across EHR systems, network infrastructure, email platforms, and endpoints gives security teams visibility into anomalous patterns that individual system logs would miss in isolation.
+This required standard mandates hardware, software, and procedural mechanisms to record and examine activity in systems that contain or use ePHI.
+Audit logs must capture login attempts along with access, modifications, and deletions of ePHI records.
+Logging without regular review satisfies the letter but not the spirit of this requirement — systematic log review must be part of your information system activity review under §164.308(a)(1)(ii)(D).
+Centralized log management using a Security Information and Event Management (SIEM) system is the industry-standard approach, correlating events across EHR systems, network infrastructure, email platforms, and endpoints to surface anomalous patterns individual logs would miss.

 Integrity Controls (§164.312(c)(1))